Discrete-time models and performance of phase noise channels: Power spectral density of the phasor

 when $\theta(t)$ is small.
-However, this approximation is not always met (quite often it is not met in practice, actually), and we derive more exact expressions below.
+However, this approximation is not always met (quite often it is not met in practice, actually), and more exact expressions are derived below.

-Here, we derive the PSD of the phasor starting from the more general model of the PN in~(\ref{e:psd_l100}), without resorting to the low PN approximation.
-We first assume that the flat part of the PN PSD at high frequency is negligible and hence we set $\lii=0$.
-The extension to the case where we consider that $\li\neq0$ is reported in Appendix~\ref{a:linfinity}.
-We start by expressing the autocorrelation of the phasor in Lemma~\ref{thm:phasorautocor}, and then get the spectrum for the two relevant cases of free-running and PLL-locked oscillators by Theorem~\ref{thm:phasorPSD}. \begin{lemma} Consider the phase process $\theta(t)$ with PSD
+The PSD of the random process of the phasor can be derived starting from the general model of the PN in~(\ref{e:psd_l100}).
+We first consider the case where the flat part of the PN PSD at high frequency is negligible, i.e., $\lii=0$.
+Let us define the process $h_\tau(t)$ of the phase increments as